originphp/website/source/docs/controller/request.md

 ## Getting the Session Object

-If you need get the session object for the request, then you can do so.
+If you prefer to work with the Session object from the request, you can do so.
 The session object is the backend for `SessionHelper` and `SessionComponent`.

 ```php
 $this->request->session()->write('key','value');